rajmehta9718/ai-chatbot-basic/README.md

 ## Updates
 Added error handling, rate limiting, and validation checks to AI responses.
 Learned that reliability and availability are important for any AI integration.

+## Updates
+Polishing the Chatbot UI and making the app feel cleaner and more user-friendly.